CenturyLinkCloud/PublicKB/Release Notes/2019/2019-04-02-cloud-platform-release-notes.md

 Cloud Application Manager improved its SAML support to include encryption and SAML groups.
 An organization administrator can now specify the service provider certificate that will be used by Cloud Application Manager to sign and encrypt messages, coming from or going to, the SAML backend.
 In addition, when a user logs in with SAML, user's group membership will be collected if provided by the SAML backend and these groups will then be available to be included as members in any workspace, cost-center or as administrators of the organization.
 All SAML group members will then get automatic access to the corresponding team workspace, cost-center or organization, and thus, to all resources pertaining to that scope.

-##### EC2 instance role support in Cloud Application Manager Dedicated Edition

-Cloud Application Manager Dedicated now supports leveraging an EC2 Instance Role as an authorization mechanism for all AWS API calls the appliance performs.
-EC2 Instance Roles ease credential management and increase security for applications running in EC2 instances, so this feature only applies to appliances running as AWS EC2 Instances.
-Once set, you will only be able to configure new AWS providers using an IAM Role.
-For more information, refer to [Cloud Application Manager Dedicated with EC2 Instance Role](https://www.ctl.io/knowledge-base/archive/camd-with-aws-master-account/)

 ##### Support for multiple ServiceNow instances

 Cloud Application Manager now adds support to configure multiple ServiceNow instances to integrate with.
 The organization settings page provides the ability to set up multiple ServiceNow instance configurations within the organization.
 From there, every deployment of an instance in Cloud Application Manager will inform all ServiceNow instances in the configuration management database (CMDB) about the new resource, will show its IDs in the instance details page, and will inform all ServiceNow instances in the CMDB about termination of an instance so it can be removed there as well.